0xpix/Hei-DataHub/dev-docs/architecture/auth-and-sync.md

 # Authentication & Sync

+> **Version:** 0.60.0-beta — "Clean-up"
+> This documentation reflects the WebDAV-only workflow introduced in v0.59 and refined in v0.60.

+!!! info "What this section covers"
+    This page explains how Hei-DataHub authenticates with WebDAV cloud storage, securely stores credentials using the system keyring, and synchronizes data between local cache and remote storage.
+Essential for understanding the cloud-first architecture.

 ## Overview

-Hei-DataHub uses **WebDAV** to connect to cloud storage (HeiBox/Seafile), enabling team collaboration and dataset sharing without GitHub.
+Hei-DataHub uses **WebDAV** to connect to cloud storage (HeiBox/Seafile), enabling team collaboration and dataset sharing.
 This document explains how authentication works, how credentials are stored securely, and how background synchronization keeps local and cloud data in sync.

+!!! success "GitHub Integration Removed in v0.60"
+    The legacy GitHub PR workflow has been fully removed in v0.60-beta.
+All collaboration now happens through direct WebDAV cloud storage, providing better privacy and simpler workflows.

 ---